rifnyrachman/Leeds-Assignment-1-Rifny-Rachman/README.md

 # Agent-Based Modelling Program
-(Word count: 491)
+(Word count: 510)

-This program is a simulation of multiple agents setup.
-Agents would be generated from web scraping, then the program lets them to interact, both with other agents and their environment.
-A Graphical User Interface has been generated to enable users intervene in the program setup, for example by adding wolves (predator agents), breeding agents, etc. An animated graphic is given when users are running the program, as well as the statistics, informative text output, and 3D Visualization.
+This program is a simulation of multiple agents set up.
+Agents would be generated from web scraping, and then the program lets them interact, both with other agents and their environment.
+A Graphical User Interface has been generated to enable users to intervene in the program setup, for example by adding wolves (predator agents), breeding agents, etc. An animated graphic is given when users are running the program, as well as the statistics, informative text output, and 3D Visualization.

 ## How to Install and Run This Program
 ### Before Installation
-* Make sure you have any application to run Python (Spyder is recommended)
+* Make sure you have an application to run Python (Spyder is recommended)
 * Make sure you have a stable internet connection

 ### Installation
 1. Download the whole files in this repository: code >> download zip
-2. Unzip the downloaded folder
+2. Unzip the downloaded folder.
+This folder contains `model.py`, `agentframework.py`, `documentation.pdf`, `README.md`, `LICENSE.md`, `in.txt`, `dataout.csv`
-3. Open model.py and agentframework.py using Spyder
+3. Open `model.py` and `agentframework.py` using Spyder

 ### Setup Preparation (for Spyder)
 Hit the following buttons:
-1. Tools button on top of window -> Preferences -> IPython Console -> Graphics
+1. Tools button on top of _window_ -> _Preferences_ -> _IPython Console_ -> _Graphics_
-2. Set Backend to be Tkinter, then click OK.
+2. Set Backend to _Tkinter_, then click _OK_.

 ### Running This Program
-1. Open model.py window
+1. Open the `model.py` window
-2. Run the program
+2. _Run_ the program
-3. Choose feature from the GUI
+3. Choose any feature from the GUI
 4. Graphical and animated output would pop up, while informative text (including statistics summary) would appear on the console window.

 ## Program Features
 ### Initiate this program
-Once you run the program, it will show the GUI window and initial setup on console window:
+Once you run the program, it will show the GUI window and initial setup on the console window:
 ![GUI Window](https://user-images.githubusercontent.com/113346710/197628239-eddb4579-dfed-40df-8b93-6b5a103c69c2.png)
 ![Initial Setup](https://user-images.githubusercontent.com/113346710/197627683-0bf6336d-2f29-41f0-8bf0-21931fba0f66.png)